danielsnick3/linked-blog-starter-md/Nagoblin.md

 Domain Expansion: Bloodsucking universe

-Each instance of damage additionally delas 1d1/2/3/4 bleed damage
+Each instance of damage additionally deals 1d1/2/3/4 bleed damage

+Bloodsucking Universe Action: As an action, if an enemy is afflicted by a negative status effect, this creature may consume the bleed on that enemy to lose that much blood at the beginning of each of their Special moves initiative for 3 rounds.

 Iron Incarnation: This creature has a 15 feet walk speed and can't take the dash action.

-Snap: If this creature finishes a combo with a special move, the target(s) of the special move must succeed on an dc 17 constitution saving throw or be violently snapped through a one-way frosted mirror to another part of the domain expansion with this creature following along.
+Snap: If this creature finishes an assault within 15 feet of the edge of the map, the target(s) of the assault must succeed on an dc 17 constitution saving throw or be violently snapped through a one-way frosted mirror to another part of the domain expansion with this creature following along.
 Each unsnapped creature may follow by entering the mirror.

-Blood Gauge: While at or above blood thresholds of 25/75/100, this creature's normal abilities gain 5/10/15 feet reach.
-Additionally, this creature takes 1/2/3d3 bleed damage for each instance of damage taken.
+Blood Gauge: While at or above blood thresholds of 0/25/75/100, this creature's normal abilities gain 0/5/10/15 feet reach.

 Siphon: If this creature takes 15 or more damage in a single instance sans bleeding, they also gain that much blood.